mobxjs/serializr/README.md

 -   `alias(name, propSchema)`: Serializes a field under a different name
 -   `list(propSchema)`: Serializes an array based collection
 -   `map(propSchema)`: Serializes an Map or string key based collection
--   `child(modelSchema)`: Serializes an child model element
+-   `object(modelSchema)`: Serializes an child model element
--   `ref(modelSchema, lookupFunction)`: Serializes a reference to another model element
+-   `reference(modelSchema, lookupFunction?)`: Serializes a reference to another model element

 It is possible to define your own prop schemas.
 You can define your own propSchema by creating a function that returns an object with the following signature: